matplotlib/matplotlib/doc/users/legend_guide.rst

 Legend Handler
 --------------

-One of the change is that drawing of legend handles is delegated to legend handlers.
+One of the changes is that drawing of legend handles has been delegated to legend handlers.
 For example, :class:`~matplotlib.lines.Line2D` instances are handled by :class:`~matplotlib.legend_handler.HandlerLine2D`.
 The mapping